carkod/binbot/docs/market_updates.md

 # Market Updates websockets connection

-Market Updates is a websocket class aimed at doing research on signals, that is, when to open or close bots or specifically when to create or open the deals the bots manage.
+API Market Updates is a websocket class executes orders for bot deals, to open or close bots or specifically when to create or open the deals the bots manage.

 Many options were explored before:
 - Using simple REST endpoints didn't work, because market volatility favored sudden jumps and drops in prices, so a more real-time method like websockets is required to keep the data up to date